 - Mix the parmigiano cheese with the breadcrumbs.
 Salt the turkey well, dip into the beaten eggs and then dredge in the breadcrumb-cheese mixture.
-Heat the 1/4 cup of olive oil in a large pan and fry the turkey cutlets over medium-high heat until golden on both sides, about 6-8 minutes.
+Heat the 1/4 cup of olive oil in a large pan and fry the turkey cutlets over medium-high heat until golden on both sides, about 6 to 8 minutes.

-- While the turkey is frying, preheat the oven to 375 degrees.
-Find a casserole pan (9×13 is a good size) and lay down a layer of sauce.
+- While the turkey is frying, preheat the oven to 375°F. Find a casserole pan (9×13 is a good size) and lay down a layer of sauce.
 Put the cooked turkey cutlets on the sauce in one layer.
 Lay down a little more sauce, then cover each cutlet with the mozzarella cheese.
-Bake in the oven until the mozzarella just starts to brown on the edges, about 12-14 minutes.
+Bake in the oven until the mozzarella just starts to brown on the edges, about 12 to 14 minutes.
 Serve with spaghetti or in a hoagie roll.